Top remote jobs you can start with no experience (2025 Guide)

 Core skills

-- basic software comfort (ticket tools such as Zendesk or Help Scout)
+- Basic comfort with ticketing tools like Zendesk or Help Scout

 Where to look